|UNDERSTANDING BRAZIL'S TAXES ON IMPORTS

 ARTICLE BY ROSALIENE BACCHUS

-or airport will not release your exports until the importer pays up all taxes due.
-SISCOMEX – acronym for Brazil’
+port or airport will not release your exports until the importer pays up all taxes due.
+SISCOMEX – acronym for

-s integrated computerized system for handling foreign trade transactions – automatically calculates the taxes
+Brazil’s integrated computerized system for handling foreign trade transactions – automatically calculates the

-due on the shipment.
-Taxes are based on the value of your goods in Brazilian reais, using the day’s conversion
+taxes due on the shipment.
+Taxes are based on the value of your goods in Brazilian reais, using the day’s

-rate.
-Although the importer is responsible for paying these taxes, it is important for you, the exporter, to know
+conversion rate.
+Although the importer is responsible for paying these taxes, it is important for you, the

 Taxes applied to imported goods are listed below, by order of application.
 These taxes are more commonly